 3.1 A Model for a public pension system

-The growing deficit in the retirees' sector in the NII, the expansion of the sector expenses, and the expected decrease in revenues of the National Insurance Institute, calls for taking sustainable measures, which will strengthen the Social Security’s financial system.
-We propose to do this through a dynamic and consistent system that makes changes according to an orderly method and provides a quick response to the various trends in the economy, and over time.
-A system with automatic mechanisms balancing annuities both economically and politically.
-From an economic point of view, these mechanisms bring the financial system into a relatively rapid balance; Transparency is created as to the expected changes that allow employees to plan for retirement; while gradual changes in the system reduce inequality in the rates of transfer payments and in the retirement age between consecutive years, and between generations.
-From a political point of view, automation protects on the one hand, the populist policies of policymakers by not allowing an external intervention, and on the other hand it protects the politicians by taking steps beyond their control or discretion; there are less unclear changes to public eye reducing benefits, such as indirect changes that affect eligibility qualifications (e.g., increasing the number of qualification years or changing the method of linkage); policymakers cannot commit to future steps and regret them when the time to implement them arrives, for fear that the public sympathy towards them will be affected negatively (Bosworth and Weaver, 2011).
+The growing deficit in the retirees sector in the NII, the increase in sector expenses, and the expected decrease in revenues of the NII, require sustainable measures which will strengthen the financial basis of the NII system.
+We propose to do this through a dynamic and consistent system that makes changes according to an orderly method, and responds promptly to the various trends in the economy over time; a system with automatic mechanisms balancing annuities both economically and politically.
+From an economic point of view, these mechanisms can bring the financial system into a relatively rapid balance.
+Transparency is created regarding the expected changes, allowing employees to plan for retirement, while gradual changes in the system reduce inequality in the rates of transfer payments and in the retirement age between consecutive years and between generations.
+From a political point of view, automation protects the system from the populist policies of policymakers by not allowing external intervention, while also protecting politicians by operating outside their scope of control or discretion.
+For the public, there are fewer unexplained reductions benefits, such as indirect changes that affect eligibility qualifications (for example, increasing the number of qualification years or changing the method of linkage).
+Furthermore, policymakers cannot commit to future steps and then renege on them when the time to implement them arrives, for fear that their popularity will be affected negatively (Bosworth and Weaver 2011).

-This chapter presents results of simulations that examine the effect of changes in retirement age and the rate of transfer payments on Social Security expenditures and its revenues, in the Retirement Sector.
-The simulations take into account the chosen outline for the raise of retirement age for women, and its linkage to life expectancy of the general population, as well as a progressive model for the increase of transfer payments rate.
-Finally, optimal combinations of the outlines will be presented, leading an automatic restoration of system’s equilibrium.
+This chapter presents the results of simulations that examine the effect of changes in retirement age and the rate of transfer payments on national insurance expenditures and revenues in the retirement sector.
+The simulations take into account the chosen scenario for raising the retirement age for women, and its link to the life expectancy of the general population, as well as a progressive model for the increase of transfer payments rate.
+Finally, optimal combinations of the scenarios will be presented, leading to an automatic restoration of equilibrium in the system.

 3.2 Data source and population of study

-Through the simulations, which check different scenarios, it is possible to understand how the expenses and revenues of retirees in the National Insurance sector are affected by changes in the retirement age and the transfer payments model.
-To examine the impact of these changes, the expenses of retirees' annuities were taken into account.
-We use CBS, Social Security and self-calculated data.
-On the expenditure side, a basic annuity for an individual in the amount of NIS 1,558 was applied, as well as the current seniority supplement and deferral supplement, depending on retirement age.
-On the revenue side, the number of employed and the increase in the average wage were taken into account.
+Through the simulations, which cover different scenarios, it is possible to understand how the expenses and revenues of retirees in the national insurance sector are affected by changes in the retirement age and the transfer payments model.
+To examine the impact of these changes, we considered the expense of retirees’ annuities.
+We use CBS, NII and self-calculated data.
+On the expenditure side, we assumed a basic annuity for an individual of NIS 1,558, as well as the current seniority supplement and deferral supplement, depending on retirement age.
+On the revenue side, we considered the number of people employed and the increase in the average wage.

-The expected increase in expenditure on retirees' annuities is mainly due to the increase in the eligible population, which is based on the CBS' medium forecast for the number of people aged 67 and older in Israel.
-The forecast of the relevant population has been updated in according to the deviation of the actual years 2016-2020 from the forecasted data (CBS, 2017).
+The expected increase in expenditure on retirees’ annuities is mainly due to the increase in the eligible population, which is based on the medium-term forecast for the number of people aged 67 and older in Israel by the CBS.
+The forecast for the relevant population has been updated based on the deviation of the actual population from the forecast data during the years from 2016 to 2020 (Central Bureau of Statistics 2017).